Aloha mai kākou,

 Ke Akua pū,

-Important Covid-19 News, Regions, Themes, Culture, Community, Leadership, Hawaii Newsroom, KS Hawaii Home, I Mua Kamehameha, Kapalama Newsroom, Kapalama Home, KS Announcements, Maui Newsroom, KS Maui Home, Newsroom, Campus Programs, Hawaii, Kapalama, Maui, Department News, CEO Office
+Important Covid-19 News, Regions, Kaua'i and Ni'ihau, Wai'anae Coast, 'Ewa, Waialua, Kona, O'ahu, Ko'olau, Maui, Moloka'i and Lana'i, West Hawai'i, East Hawai'i, Themes, Culture, Community, Leadership, KS Organization, Employee 'Ohana, Ka ʻohana Kamehameha, Hawaii Newsroom, KS Hawaii Home, Kapalama Newsroom, Kapalama Home, KS Announcements, Maui Newsroom, KS Maui Home, Newsroom, Campus Programs, Hawaii, Kapalama, Maui, Health and Wellness